 Trump appears to have listened to a number of strange eccentric people on immigration.
-These people are no longer in the White House after General John Kelly was appointed as White House Chief of Staff.
+Some of these people are no longer in the White House after General John Kelly was appointed as White House Chief of Staff.
 “Dr” Sebastian Gorka was removed as a National Security Aide from the White House.
 Steve Bannon another extremist is no long Trump’s Chief Strategist.
 Vanita Gupta, president of the Leadership Conference on Civil and Human Rights, said:

 “Sebastian Gorka’s departure is long overdue and welcome, but he should not have been working in the White House in the first place.
 No one who supports white supremacy and neo-Nazi ideas should be serving in this or any administration.”

 Even more extreme supporters of Trump who have taken a very anti-immigration stance, for example the neo-nazi Daily Stormer website has had great difficulty remaining accessible on the internet.
-After the Charlottesville neo-Nazi rally the Daily Stormer gloated over the death of Heather Heyer at the rally.
+After the Charlottesville far right and neo-Nazi rally the Daily Stormer gloated over the death of Heather Heyer at the rally.
 Since then the Daily Stormer website run by Andrew Anglin with a Chief Technology officer Andrew “Weev” Auernheimer, who claims to be Jewish, has had to continually change domain names to stay online.